imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

    start to PUBLISH.

-7. From the Mininet prompt start only one terminal in one of the hosts from `(h1, h2 and h3)` by your choice, you should have 8 terminals by now.
+7. From the Mininet prompt start only one terminal in one of the hosts from `(h1, h2 and h3)` by your choice:
    ```bash
    mininet> xterm hx
    ```
-   Where `x` is one of the `(1, 2 and 3)`.
+   Where `x` is one of the `(1, 2 and 3)`, you should have 8 terminals by now.
    Start another NF by running `./pubsub_NF.py --n 3` inside this terminal.
    You will see the same procedure for this NF too.
-But after starting to PUBLISH on its variable, it starts to ask for the id of the some other variables, and eventually subscribing on them in the switches.
+But after starting to PUBLISH on its variable,it starts to ask for the id of the some other variables, and eventually subscribing on them in the switches.
 You will see that this NF is receiving the other NF publishes for the variables it requested.

 8. In another terminal outside the Mininet(a regular terminal of the system) run this command: